 Review the academic work submitted via the Online Scheduler by JWL students, with particular relevance to:

 Online Tutoring is available and delivered on Regis University’s Online Scheduler.
-Links to the scheduler are provided to students on JWL’s Learning Management System – Blackboard.
+Links to the scheduler are provided to students on JWL’s Learning Management System – Canvas.
 After a tutoring candidate’s interest and qualifications are confirmed, the online tutor will sign a Safeguarding Policy and receive information about log in and password credentials in order to access asynchronous student appointments created on the Online Scheduler.
 Tutors volunteer one hour or more per week for tutoring, with a set schedule from week to week.
 Tutors commit to responding within 24 hours of the appointment time for their own time zone.

 Joanne Caniglia earned an undergraduate degree in mathematics at John Carroll University and her masters in mathematics at Youngstown State University.
 She was a secondary teacher and department chair in Niles and Akron, Ohio for 12 years and spent time as a graduate researcher at Kent State University where she received her doctorate in Curriculum and Instruction with an emphasis in Mathematics Education.
 She taught for 14 years at Eastern Michigan University where she was Professor of Mathematics Education and currently is in her 9th year at Kent State University.
 She is a PI and Co-PI for many National Science Foundation and Michigan and Ohio Board of Regents initiatives.